-But this tutorial is already pretty long, so I'll explore some of the options for refactoring our code in the next post – Practical Persistence in Go: Organising Database Access
+But this tutorial is already pretty long, so I'll explore some of the options for refactoring our code in the next post – Organising Database Access in Go

 The Sqlx package by Jason Moiron provides some additions to the standard